PaloAltoNetworks/pan-os-python/docs/getting_started.rst

 reports from the WildFire cloud.
 Get your WildFire API key from the WildFire portal in the **Accounts** tab:  https://wildfire.paloaltonetworks.com

-.. admonition:: This feature is only available for WildFire subscribers
+.. note:: This feature is only available for WildFire subscribers

 See also:
   * :ref:`wildfire`